elephantrobotics/marsai/sensor/README.md

 # Sensors

 Sensors includes distance sensor and touch sensor.
-The distance can detect up to 3 meter length.
-The touch sensor includes 6 touch sensors: 3 in the head and 3 in the back.
-Gyro sensor commnication is embedded in API in library/pyfirmata.
+ * distance sensor : The distance can detect up to 3 meter length.
+ * touch sensors : The touch sensor includes 6 touch sensors: 3 in the head and 3 in the back.
+ * gyro sensor: Gyro sensor commnication is embedded in API in library/pyfirmata.

 ## setup SPI and I2C